saurabhgkp/javascript_oops/redme.md

-# Object-Oriented Programming is a programming style that is centered around object rather then function
+# Object-Oriented Programming
+* programming style that is centered around object rather then function

-# combine a group of related wariable and function into a unit
+* combine a group of related wariable and function into a unit

 # Encapsulation
 Encapsulation means keeping properties and methods private inside a class, so that they are not accessible from outside that class.